dribnet/purvs/README.md

-## PS1 MDDN 242 2017
+## PS1 MDDN 242 2018

-### Outrageous clock
+### Blocky clock

-My second idea is to have a normal digital clock but with a pill-like eclipse as the background underneath it.
-The "pill" with be divided in two sides, left and right.
-One side for displaying the hour and one for minute.
-The way this clock displays second is by changing the colour of 2 sides of the pill into eachother's current colour per sec.
-For the alarm funcition, I want the display of the hour and minute to keep enlarging and getting smaller repeatedly and nonstopply until someone clicks the clock to stop or snooze it.
-I think this clock idea is the most doable but still can be a cool design.
+My very first idea is this digital clock forms with blocks.
+Just like the hourglass, the minutes display on the clock is formed by many bits of blocks.
+It takes 60sec for the 2 blocks at the top to reach eachother and as soon as they touch eachother than 1 block will appear at the minute display section.
+This works the same for the hour display.

 [web links](https://en.wikipedia.org/wiki/Hourglass)